pmeredit/mongo/src/mongo/db/modules/enterprise/src/sasl/README.OIDC.md

 Note that, if a client already has a valid `AccessToken`, it may skip step 1 and present this token during `saslStart` to authenticate in a single step.
+Indeed, this is the expected flow for client applications authenticating as themselves rather than on behalf of humans.

 Once the SASL exchange has completed, the signed `Access Token` is stowed in a synthesized `UserRequest` object as `mechanismData`